 - Score chestnuts and cook them in water until soft.

-- Stir in a bit of milk or cream to make it smooth.
+- Stir in a bit of milk or cream until smooth.

 - Add sugar, vanilla, or a pinch of salt to taste.

-If you want it even easier, you can use ready-made chestnut cream – perfect for cakes or desserts.
+If you want it even easier, you can use ready-made chestnut cream – for example, in cakes or desserts.

 Tasty dessert ideas with chestnut cream

-Chestnut cream dessert is a classic: Combined with cream, vanilla, or chocolate, you get a rich, aromatic treat.
-It also works great as the base for a quick chestnut tiramisu.
+Chestnut cream as a dessert is a classic: mixed with cream, vanilla, or chocolate, you get a rich, aromatic treat.
+But it's also great as a base for a quick tiramisu with chestnut cream.

-Other autumn-inspired recipes pair chestnut cream with spices or fruit – perfect for cozy evenings.
+Other autumn flavors show up in recipes that combine chestnut cream with spices or fruit – perfect for cozy evenings.

-You’ll find all sorts in stores, from pure spreads to flavored creams.
-But if you want full control over the ingredients and taste, making your own chestnut cream is totally worth it – especially during chestnut season.
+You can find all kinds in stores, from pure spreads to flavored creams.
+But if you want full control over the ingredients and flavor, making chestnut cream yourself is totally worth it – especially when they're in season.

-And for anyone who loves a mindful Sunday treat, classic recipes inspired by holistic traditions like the Hildegard Diet can be a wonderful source of inspiration.
+And for everyone who likes to enjoy their Sundays mindfully, classic recipes inspired by the Hildegard diet can be a wonderful source of inspiration.

-Chestnut cream isn’t just a tasty dessert, it can also be a nourishing part of your diet – especially in autumn and winter.
-Whether you use it as a simple spread, a sweet dessert, or a creative base for savory dishes, chestnut cream brings flavor and fiber to your plate.
+Chestnut cream isn't just a delicious dessert, it can also be a nourishing part of your diet – especially in autumn and winter.
+Whether as a simple spread, a sweet dessert, or a creative base for savory dishes: chestnut cream brings flavor and fiber to your plate.

-Go ahead and try out different recipes and combinations – often it’s the mix of tradition and creativity that makes it extra enjoyable.
+Go ahead and try out different recipes and combos – it's often that mix of tradition and creativity that makes things extra tasty.
+Also check out our spelt range and our products inspired by Hildegard's teachings.